epd Landscape Architects - The Stables, Duxbury Hall Road, Duxbury Park, Chorley PR7 4AT 01257 460 461

 Community Engagement:

 To gather diverse perspectives, an online questionnaire has been widely circulated via email, social media platforms, local groups, and the council’s official website.
 Additionally, park-goers have been informed through on-site publicity of a linked QR code and word-of-mouth communication channels.
 This inclusive approach ensures that the voices of all stakeholders are heard and considered.
+We provided accessible online questionnaires to reach a wide range of users, including those who are less able-bodied or belong to other excluded groups.
+These questionnaires can be easily translated into different languages and accessed on mobile phones.

 Measuring Biodiversity: